jacobseiler/software-testing/maintaining_tests.rst

 Coverage in your code is very important for many different things, with the most important ones being:

 - It allows you to write near-exhaustive tests for your scripts: You can track what parts of your code require special tests to be triggered;
-- It checks for redundancy in your code: If you cannot find a single way to make a part of your code execute, then that code is probably redundant (this happens much more than you think);
+- It checks for redundancy in your code: If you cannot find a single way to make a part of your code execute (as it covers a case that was already covered earlier for example), then that code is probably redundant or unnecessary (this happens much more than you think);
 - It also can inform you very quickly when newly added features are currently not tested for, as your code coverage will have decreased;
 - At the same time, as you usually write special case tests to cover exception cases in your code (got to get that coverage up), adding new features will automatically check if everything is still compatible;